dali-lab/build/milestones/week01/index.md

 ---
 layout: page
-title: Step 0
+title: Week 1
 published: true
 ---

 ## Welcome, Kick-off Meeting

-In Step 0, work with your partner and team to understand the problem, stakeholder and partner requirements, and the project scope.
+In Week 1, work with your partner and team to understand the problem, stakeholder and partner requirements, and the project scope.

 * Everyone:
   * [ ] [Brief yourself](#brief-yourself)